We want you to enjoy your new look as soon as possible

 What to Expect During Recovery

 After breast augmentation, it is normal to feel tired and sore.
-After several days, gauze dressings can be removed and you may be given a special surgical bra, which should be worn as directed by Dr. Samaha.
+After several days, gauze dressings can be removed and you may be given a special surgical bra, which should be worn as directed by Dr. Samaha or Dr. Lee.
 Swelling, bruising, and changes in skin sensation are also normal, and should subside in the weeks that follow.

 Returning to Normal After Breast Augmentation